Life Events - Retiring from the University of Michigan:

 Temporary Employment

-Temporary Staffing Services offers assignments on the Ann Arbor and Medical campuses in a variety of positions ranging from secretarial, clerical, data entry, to skilled labor.
-If you are interested in temporary employment, contact:
+Retirees can work a variety of temporary positions ranging from secretarial, clerical, data entry, to skilled labor.
+If you are interested in temporary employment, please apply directly via the careers website

 Athletic Tickets